 God Bless America: Historical Note: Kate Smith’s rendering of God Bless America is often considered THE version of the song.

 For more music by Kate Smith see: https://archive.org/details/KateSmithCollection1926-1934

-Another well known musician Duke Ellington and his Orchestra went by the Pseudonym Mills Ten Blackberries.
+Another well-known musician Duke Ellington and his Orchestra went by the Pseudonym Mills Ten Blackberries on the record.
 They released several recordings with the same record number.
 Note: Due to the difficulty of finding Clarion recordings I have substituted labels.